molbiodiv/fennec/README.md

  - secret

 The first two are required for "Login with GitHub", see [this guide](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/) for details.
-The third one is your []Google Analytics tracking ID](https://support.google.com/analytics/answer/1008080?hl=en), with an empty ID, Google Analytics will be disabled.
+The third one is your [Google Analytics tracking ID](https://support.google.com/analytics/answer/1008080?hl=en), with an empty ID, Google Analytics will be disabled.
 The secret should be replaced with a random string as [documented by symfony](https://symfony.com/doc/3.4/reference/configuration/framework.html#secret).

 If you need to modify the docker-compose file (e.g. hard code your user id for better integration into your IDE, or for changing the db volume locations) you can do this: